folloca/Web-Frontend/.github/ISSUE_TEMPLATE/task-issue-template.md

 ---
 name: Task issue template
-about: task issue
+about: Create a issue before working on a task
-title: "[page name] work summary"
+title: "[page or component name] work summary"
 labels: ''
 assignees: ''